kene19/Course-GPA-Calculator/README.md

 <h1>Course-GPA-Calculator</h1>
 <h3>Overview<h3>

-<p>The Course-GPA-Calculator is a simple and efficient tool designed to help students calculate their Grade Point Average (GPA) based on the grades they have received in their courses.
-This project is intended to be easy to use, customizable, and a useful resource for both students and educators.</p>
+The Course-GPA-Calculator is a simple and efficient tool designed to help students calculate their Grade Point Average (GPA) based on the grades they have received in their courses.
+This project is intended to be easy to use, customizable, and a useful resource for both students and educators.

 </br><h3>Features</h3>
 <ul>
   <li><b>User-Friendly Interface: <b>Easy to navigate and input grades.</li>